How to feed your dog a Raw Diet aka BARF (Bones And Raw Food)

 The diet should consist of red meat, white meat, fish, bones and offal which should be balanced over a two week period.
 As long as you are feeding a wide varied diet your pet will be getting all they need.

-We DO NOT recommend mixing raw with dry kibble as this can cause digestive issues due to the different digestive rates between raw and dry food.
+We do not recommend mixing raw with dry kibble as this can cause digestive issues.

 If your dog is initially unsure of the new raw food, DON’T WORRY!
 Give them 10 minutes to eat the meal and if they don’t, remove, cover, refrigerate and then re-offer it to them again around 4 hours later.
 This can be repeated several times a day.